fpezzati/SecProof/README.md

 # Security Proof of Concept
 Here I am exploring Apache Shiro to do authentication and authorization.
-My aim is to provide a Shiro based solution who can authenticate users who provide the proper JWT token and give them permissions to interact with resources based on their role.
+My aim is to provide a Shiro based solution about users authentication/authorization in a mixed rest/stateful approach, nothing too complex.

-## Authenticating by a JWT token

 ## Authorize users
 Shiro provides a great permission based system to provide grants to users in a very fine grained way.
 Consider this shiro.ini snippet: